-Annual Activity Reports provide relevant financial information on official support provided by ECAs, in accordance with Member States' respective legislative frameworks and organisational set-up.
-The Commission has no observations on the financial aspects of the 2021 Annual Activity Reports.
-This is without prejudice to the prerogatives of the Member States' institutions in exercising the supervision of national export credit programmes.
+Annual Activity Reports provide relevant financial information on official support provided by ECAs, in accordance with Member States' respective national legislative frameworks and organisational structure.
+The Commission has no observations on the financial aspects of the 2022 Annual Activity Reports.

-For official support in the form of pure cover, the table below lists reported aggregate nominal risk exposure as of 31 December 2021 for the largest providers in the EU:
+For official support in the form of pure cover, the table below lists reported aggregate nominal risk exposure as of 31 December 2022 for the largest providers in the EU:

 Table 1.
-Official support in the form of pure cover in 2021 (EUR billion) Largest EU contributors according to aggregate nominal risk exposure
+Official support in the form of pure cover in 2022 (EUR billion)Largest EU contributors according to aggregate nominal risk exposure

-Total pure cover exposure in the EU 340
+Total pure cover exposure in the EU 350

-Germany 90
+Germany 83

-Italy 64
+Italy 72

-France 60
+France 66

-Sweden 35
+Sweden 38

-Netherlands 30
+Netherlands 28

-For official financing support, the table below lists the reported nominal value of the officially supported loan portfolio as of 31 December 2021 for the larger providers in the EU:
+For official financing support, the table below lists the reported nominal value of the officially supported loan portfolio as of 31 December 2022 for the larger providers in the EU:

 Table 2.
-Official support in the form of official financing support in 2021 (EUR billion) Largest EU contributors according to nominal value of officially supported loan portfolio
+Official support in the form of official financing support in 2022 (EUR billion) Largest EU contributors according to nominal value of officially supported loan portfolio

 Total loan portfolio in the EU 92

-Italy 39
+Italy 38

-Germany 18
+Germany 16

-France 14
+France 15

+Sweden 8

 Finland 8

-Sweden 7

-Note: The figures in Tables 1 and 2 should not be cumulated.
-Not only is the nature of the instrument different but the same Member State may support the same export transaction with both direct financing and pure cover.
+Note: The figures in Tables 1 and 2, those should not be cumulated.
+Not only is the nature of the instrument different, the same Member State may support the same export transaction with both direct financing and pure cover.